Buns, Baps or Barms?

-1. A bread roll, the most common name is and is nationally recognised all over the country.
+The most common name and is nationally recognised all over the country.
 Its pretty simple how this name came around as to make a bread roll, the dough needs to be rolled into a ball before baking.
 So, if you stuck and don’t know for the local term always stick with bread roll.

-3. The Bun- A bap Is the term used by many people in the North East, south Wales and much of Northern Ireland.
+A bun is the term used by many people in the North East, south Wales and much of Northern Ireland.
 A bun first originated as a sweeter bread enhanced with butter much like the French brioche, however over time it has been associated with any small bread roll.
 This word came from the middle English word ‘bunne’ in around 1325-75, at the time this meant a wheat cake.

-4. Barm/Barm Cake- Is the word used by people in the north west of England, including Manchester.
+The word used by people in the north west of England, including Manchester.
 In a poll conducted by The Bolton News, 4 out of 6 shoppers used the term barm.
-The name came from the use of the foam on top of beer- which is called barm- this was used to help the bread to rise.
-In Wigan a pie served between a barm cake is known locally as a “Wigan Kebab.”
+The name came from the use of the foam on top of beer- which is called barm, this was used to help the bread to rise.
+In Wigan, a pie served between a barm cake is known locally as a “Wigan Kebab.”

-7. Teacake- A word used by people in pockets of Yorkshire and East Lancashire, the teacake is not bread with dried fruit in but just a normal bread ‘teacake’.
-Here in Barnsley the word originated from workers in the Linen trade which was the main trade of the town throughout the 18th century.
-In the linen factories conditions got very warm so normal bread just dried out and became inedible.
+A word used by people in pockets of Yorkshire and East Lancashire, the teacake is not bread with dried fruit in but just a normal bread ‘teacake’.
+Here in Barnsley, the word originated from workers in the Linen trade, which was the main trade of the town throughout the 18th century.
+In the linen factories, conditions got very warm so normal bread just dried out and became inedible.
 This meant that workers had to change the recipe to a higher level of fat.
 These alternatives to bread were called tea cakes, likely due to them being eaten with a cup of tea.
 Over time this name was given to all bread rolls and that’s why we call our bread rolls teacakes.

-9. Batch- The use of this word is very rare although it is the name of choice in both Coventry and Nuneaton.
-The origins are uncertain for the word although some think that it derived from the middle English word bache which meant to bake.
+The use of this word is very rare although it is the name of choice in both Coventry and Nuneaton.
+The origins are uncertain for the word although some think that it derived from the middle English word, bache, which meant to bake.

-10. Bin Lid- According to the same survey conducted by the University of Manchester there are a number of Liverpudlians who use this unusual name.
+According to the same survey conducted by the University of Manchester, there are a number of Liverpudlians who use this unusual name.
 Although it was hard to find any information on the origins of this name, you would expect that it comes from the similarity in round shape of a bread roll and a bin lid.